kevinkang88/phase_0_unit_3/week_7/3_model_one_to_many_solo_challenge/my_solution.md

   tweets
   following
   followers

 ## Release 1: Tweet Fields
 <!-- Identify the fields Twitter uses to represent/display a tweet.
 What are you required or allowed to enter? -->
+Fields for composing new tweet: main body text photo location
+Fields for displaying tweet:
+  name
+  id(starting with@)
+  composed_at
+  body

 ## Release 2: Explain the relationship
 The relationship between `users` and `tweets` is: